Here are some things to remember when it comes to the adoption process.

 Emotionally . . .

 The adoption process is not for the weak.
 You will feel like you are on a roller coaster ride.
 Placing your child for adoption is one of the hardest, but also one of the most selfless, decisions you will ever have to make as a parent.

-If you have the opportunity to pick your child’s adoptive parents, you will feel like you have the weight of the world on your shoulders.
+If you have the opportunity to pick your child’s adoptive parents, you will feel like you weigh the world on your shoulders.
 In a way, you do.
 Go with your gut.
 As hard of a decision as it is, when you know . . . you just know.
 You will waver throughout the process on whether or not they are the right parents, but you will already possess that “mom intuition.”

 The pain of placing your child for adoption is like that of those that have been through a miscarriage.
 I say this, having experienced both.
 With both, you will always think about what could have been.